Are you wondering what steps you need to take to become an SEO expert?

 - Lower revenue potential.
 That means you would need to create more than one niche site to generate a decent amount of revenue.
 And when you add more niche sites, you add more complexity to your business.
 Building one successful website is hard enough.
 Developing and trying to grow many niche sites can be an operational headache.

 - More volatility than authority websites.
 The EMD and Panda updates have proven that Google doesn’t like micro-niche sites.
-But to be fair, many of the sites affected by those updates, gave little value to users.
+But to be fair, many of the sites affected by those updates gave little value to users.
 And many had duplicate or thin content.
-You can decrease your niche site’s volatility by creating true value like I explain in this SEO strategy.
+You can decrease your niche site’s volatility by creating true value, as I explain in this SEO strategy.

 Option #4: Develop an Authority Site